mcroitor/automation/02_basic.en.md

 Parameters are passed to the function through *positional parameters* `$1`, `$2`, etc. Special variables are also available within the function, such as `$#` (number of arguments passed) and `$@` (all arguments).

-Return value is accomplished using the `return` command (integers only) or through output to standard stream.
+Return value is accomplished through output to standard stream.

 Example: